ruggeri/tech-notes/randos/aaronson.md

 **First Incompleteness Theorem**

-Godel's Incompleteness Theorem says that any consistent system contains a statement that cannot be proven.
+Godel's Incompleteness Theorem says that any consistent first-order system (with the power to encode arithmetic) contains a statement that cannot be proven.
+This is called _(syntactic) incompleteness_: there is a statement $\phi$ for which we can neither prove $\phi$ nor $\neg\phi$.
+There are models of the theory in which $\phi$ is interpreted true, and other models of the theory in which $\phi$ is interpreted false.

 This follows from the halting problem.
 The halting problem says you can't construct a meta-TM that takes as input a TM description and an input and determines whether the described machine halts on the given input.

 If this existed, you could modify the machine to tell you whether an input machine, _given its own description as input_, would